 - Meal and rest periods.

 Another tricky area can be differentiating between meal periods and rest periods and when, or if, they should be paid.
 These break rules are state-specific, and may even be guided by your county or city.
 You can find the state-level guidance in Homebase under “settings”, but make sure to confirm your specific rules with Restaurant HR Group or your local payroll provider.
+And check out our page on the best payroll software for restaurants.

 Besides meal periods, rest periods (or breaks) should be documented.
 Typically, but not always, these short breaks are classified as compensable work hours.